History of Regina, Saskatchewan: Post World War II Regina

 Postwar, the city adopted a de facto metropolitan form of government by annexing the independent village of North Regina, located around the Canadian National Railway yards in the city's northwest, and what was then called the "North Annex"—a motley collection of houses outside the city's northern limits along Broad Street, but within the Rural Municipality of Sherwood, which surrounds the city.
 In both cases, the prime motivating factor in amalgamation was the prospect of these districts getting connected to the city's water lines for drinking water and sewage.
 Financial aid from the provincial government eased this process.

 After the war, Regina grew as a regional distribution centre for farming and rural activity.
 Not until the 1970s did the economy begin to shift from agri-base to industrial-based activity, although agriculture continues to dominate the economy of the city and province.
 In 1971, Jack Walker, a former RCAF bomber pilot, real estate developer and city alderman, took control of the industrial development of the city and began to diversify the local economy by encouraging light industrial business.
 In 1973 Deere & Co International selected Regina as the western distribution centre for all John Deere equipment.
-This vote of confidence in the young city combined with the expansion of the Consumers' Co-operative Refinery and the development of the Inter-Provincial Steel Co.
+This vote of confidence in the young city combined with the expansion of the Consumers' Co-operative Refinery (the Co-op Refinery Complex, since 2012) and the development of the Inter-Provincial Steel Co.
 (Ipsco) plant began to lessen the city's dependence on agriculture-related employment.
 Today Regina's economy is quite diversified, with strong activity in the resource, financial and telecommunications sectors.

 The city's centennial was marked in 1982, with Princess Anne, Princess Royal presiding over the celebrations.